victoria-analyst/pawly-data-analytics/analysis/insights_pets.md

 ### 1. Birth date is filled in for only a small share of pets
 Across the general dataset, `birth_date`, `age_years`, and `age_months` are
-null for nearly all records — real birth dates exist only for a handful.
+null for nearly all records, so real birth dates exist only for a handful.
-This makes it currently impossible to reliably calculate age or birthdays for most pets in the system — the field is either not required at registration or owners largely skip it.
+This makes it currently impossible to reliably calculate age or birthdays for most pets in the system: the field is either not required at registration or owners largely skip it.

 ### 2. Most owners have only one pet
-The `owner_type` segment is dominated by "1 pet," with a few owners having 3–4.
+The `owner_type` segment is dominated by "1 pet," with a few owners having 3-4.
 This limits the addressable audience for any multi-pet promotions to a narrow segment.

 ### 3. "Common pets" dominate the portfolio
 Cats and dogs make up the majority of records; exotic pets (rodents, fish, birds) are a minority.
-This should inform assortment and content planning — mass campaigns should target cat/dog owners, while exotic pet owners need separate, narrower content.
+This should inform assortment and content planning: mass campaigns should target cat/dog owners, while exotic pet owners need separate, narrower content.